 The difference is, with the included recipe, the icing will need to be stirred before using additional icing.

-There is corn syrup in our’s and that is because we wanted something that was very close to Pillsbury’s icing that comes in the can.
+There is corn syrup in mine and that is because I wanted something that was very close to Pillsbury’s icing that comes in the can.

 Corn syrup makes the icing crust on the top.
 This is why you will see corn syrup in a lot of glaze recipes.